Austria feels heat of EU's anti-bank-secrecy drive

 "The spotlight is now on Austria.
 If it continues to resist this inevitable progress towards greater transparency, it will find itself in a lonely and unsustainable position."

+But any expectation that Austria might follow Luxembourg's lead soon was promptly dashed by Finance Minister Maria Fekter.

 "I am a hunter of tax cheats but also the protector of honest savers.
-It is unjustified to open all the savings accounts of those who have done nothing wrong," the conservative minister told the Oesterreich newspaper.
+It is unjustified to open all the savings accounts of those who have done nothing wrong," she told Austria's Oesterreich newspaper on Monday.

 "That is why I am fighting like a lion for banking secrecy."